wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 To do this you will need to add some css changes to your theme.

 == Changelog ==
+* Added a note about the short code to use on the settings screen.
+* Added Estonian Translation thanks to [Marko Punnar](http://aretaja.org "Marko Punnar")
+* Added Japanese language thanks to Nikhil Khullar
-= 4.1.6 =
+* Updated Turkish translation thanks again to Abdullah Manaz http://manaz.net = 4.1.6 =
 * Added ability to specify a 'from' address.
 When supplied the email will come from that address instead of the form filler's email address.
 * Changed type of email input boxes to "email"